mxochicale/srep2021/code/README.md

 # Code
 ## Content
 1. [Installation-dependencies](installation-dependencies/README.md) contains instructions on software versions and requirements for the current manuscript.
 2. [Anthropometrics](anthropometrics/README.md) contains scripts to compute statistics for Participant, Gender, Age, Handeness, MusicTraining, RightArmLenght, Height and weight.
 3. [Creation of curated time-series](creation_of_curated_timeseries/README.md) contains `*.m` scripts to do time alignment of data of 22 participants.
-4. [Libraries and functions](libraries_functions/README.md) contains instructions to install nonlinearTseries package and to call different R functions.
+4. [Libraries and functions](libraries_functions/README.md) contains instructions to install `nonlinearTseries` package and to call different R functions.
+5. [`R-scripts`](rscripts/README.md) contains scripts for time-series data creation.
+   Similarly, it contains scripts for postprocessing of embedded parameters, reconstructed state spaces, recurrence plots, recurrence quantification analysis (RQAs) and 3D RQAs.

 ## Guidelines
 1. Installation of software and its dependencies.
 See [README](installation-dependencies/README.md) for further details.
-2. Demo
+2. See [README](rscripts/B_timeseries/README.md) for a demo on how to run R scripts that generate time-series data plots.
 3. Provide a DOI link to the code (once is available)
 4. Software is under the license [Open Software License v.
 3.0 (OSL-3.0)](OSL-3.0.md)

 ## Notes.
 * Code has been tested by other persons but only by the main author.
-* R code was tested under Ubuntu 16.04x64 which might need to be refactored in users would like to use an updated version of Ubuntu or R.
+* R code was tested under Ubuntu 16.04x64.
+That said, scripts which might need to be refactored if users would like to use them with the latests versions of Ubuntu and R.

+## Path tree
 ```
 ~/Desktop/srep2020/code$ tree -d
 .